-- providing advisory support to the Director for Quality, Governance and Performance Assurance, Deputy Director of Quality and Nursing and Head of Safety on all health and safety matters - providing advisory support to the Trust and its managers on all health and safety matters - positive promotion of good health and safety management including importance of incident reporting - production of the annual Health and Safety Work Plan - acting as risk lead for Health and Safety risks - production of health and safety performance information at a Trust level for consideration at appropriate groups and committees e.g. strategic Health and Safety Committee. - ensuring production of health and safety performance information at a departmental level for consideration at departmental groups and committees e.g. local health and safety committees - development and coordination of the Trust's health and safety management system including: - production and maintenance of an appropriate health and safety policy - production and maintenance of associated health and safety procedures - liaison with training department to ensure provision of appropriate health and safety training - liaison with nominated Trust union representatives - maintenance of suitable monitoring and recording arrangements - co-operation with health and safety audit arrangements - liaison with the Trust's nominated Health and Safety Executive (HSE) Inspector - reporting of incidents in line with RIDDOR requirements - maintaining Chartered Safety and Health Practitioner status through CPD with IOSH (Institution of Occupational Safety and Health). - overseeing the management of the CAS system - ensuring adequate consideration of health and safety is incorporated into the inspection for improvement process - inspection of Fleet workshops where necessary, seek external assistance relating to asbestos, legionella, electrical safety, construction and other relevant estates related compliance.
+- providing advisory support to the Director for Quality, Governance and Performance Assurance, Associate Director of Quality and Nursing and Head of Safety on all health and safety matters - providing advisory support to the Trust and its managers on all health and safety matters - positive promotion of good health and safety management including importance of incident reporting - production of the annual Health and Safety Work Plan - acting as risk lead for Health and Safety risks - production of health and safety performance information at a Trust level for consideration at appropriate groups and committees e.g., strategic Health and Safety Committee. - ensuring production of health and safety performance information at a departmental level for consideration at departmental groups and committees e.g., local health and safety committees - development and coordination of the Trust's health and safety management system including:

+- production and maintenance of an appropriate health and safety policy - production and maintenance of associated health and safety procedures - liaison with training department to ensure provision of appropriate health and safety training - liaison with nominated Trust union representatives - maintenance of suitable monitoring and recording arrangements - co-operation with health and safety audit arrangements - liaison with Health and Safety Executive (HSE) Inspectors - reporting of incidents in line with RIDDOR requirements - maintaining Chartered Safety and Health Practitioner status through CPD with IOSH (Institution of Occupational Safety and Health). - overseeing the management of the CAS system - ensuring adequate consideration of health and safety is incorporated into the inspection for improvement process